 The following outlines the process for deactivating those people no longer eligible for a Puget Sound or Sponsored Account.

 - Staff - Unless an explicit exemption is granted (e.g., prior arrangement with HR), staff accounts are deactivated within one (1) business day of the staff member’s effective termination date.

 - Faculty - Unless an explicit exemption is granted (e.g., retirement or prior arrangement with the academic dean’s office), faculty accounts are deactivated 180 days following the faculty member’s effective termination date.

-Graduating – A student’s Puget Sound Account will generally remain active for 180 days after the date of separation from the university.
+Graduating – A student’s Puget Sound Account will generally remain active for 120 days after the date of separation from the university.
+Students will have access to PeopleSoft for up to one year following the date of separation from the university.

 Non-returning – Students who transfer, withdraw, or otherwise do not return to the university will have their Puget Sound accounts deactivated at the earlier date of either:

 a) notification by the Registrar’s office or

 b) 120 days after the date of separation

 Graduating students will generally be given at least one month of notice before deactivation.